 Treat your job search as if it were another class in your academic schedule.
 Set aside hours each week to manage the process and begin the search early in your senior year.
 You must take advantage of all available resources to maximize your search for a job.
-Meet with a Career Services adviser to review and refine your strategy.
+Meet with a Career Development adviser to review and refine your strategy.

 A résumé and cover letter are often your initial contact with a prospective employer, creating that all-important first impression.
 They must be perfect in appearance and execution.

 Online job posting databases and websites enable you to research and apply to position postings.
-Direct employer contact is an important part of every job search; do not rely solely on online job postings!
+Direct employer contact is an important part of every job search; do not rely solely on online job postings.

 Too many possible job offers have been lost because the job hunter failed to prepare or practice for the interview.
 Being effective during the interview is crucial.